Release Notes - kdb Insights Enterprise 1.3.1

 |Java SDK||java-sdk 1.3.0|

-When upgrading KX Insights, assemblies deployed from the UI in earlier versions will be restarted but will not be automatically upgraded.
+When upgrading kdb Insights Enterprise, assemblies deployed from the UI in earlier versions will be restarted but will not be automatically upgraded.
 To upgrade these assemblies, please restart them from the UI post-upgrade.

 Keycloak Config CLI